 While being social and getting out to public places is crucial, I sometimes forget that I am still fighting for the resilience required to handle it all.
 When I am at the top of my game; I stop paying attention to the fact that mental illness is all an ebb-and-flow.

 And, like radiation, if exposed to triggers for too long, I slowly start to become symptomatic.
 The best way to avoid a crash is knowing your tolerances, a skill that I don’t always adhere to.
 Trust me, it’s not that I don’t want to, it’s just that feeling good makes me forget.

 The trouble with forgetting is, is sooner or later, PTSD will remind me that it was only taking a nap.
 A sad reality I was reminded of the other day when I was so mentally drained, I slept all day.
 Oops.
 As a consequence, I am still feeling its effect two days later.

 I have learned to embrace them and see them as my new normal.

 You know what?
-That’s ok.
+That’s okay.
 One of the areas of mass improvement for me is that I have learned not to beat myself up over it.
-It’s not a regression, it’s a mistake that leads to a temporary setback; one in I will recover from with a little downtime and some good self-care.
+It’s not a regression, it’s a mistake that leads to a temporary setback – one I will recover from with a little downtime and some good self-care.

 Like what you are reading?
 Check out Why You Shouldn’t Quit